arindas/memcached-ebpf-proxy-cache/README.md

 - Lack of proper [`bpf_spin_lock`](https://docs.kernel.org/bpf/graph_ds_impl.html#id3) support in aya-rs - [aya-rs currently lacks support for bpf_spin_lock](https://github.com/aya-rs/aya/issues/857) due to this [issue](https://github.com/aya-rs/aya/issues/351) as of 22-09-2024.
-So I improvised and implemented my own spinlock using atomic instrinsics.
+So I improvised and implemented my own spinlock using atomic intrinsic [`atomic_xchg_seqcst`](https://doc.rust-lang.org/core/intrinsics/fn.atomic_xchg_seqcst.html).
   My implementation may not be as efficient as the real thing.
 - We are sending back both the KEY and VAL in GET requests.
 This can incur a data transfer overhead.
   (Although, we are still on localhost.)